MNeubauer/mSulley/README.md

 * One of the main reasons Sulley was selected as the framework for fuzzing the MongoDB wire was that the user's code is written in a programming language (python) and can take advantage of its facilities.

 * **Lego's** take advantage of pythons facilities and their use encourage a programatic way of representing wire messages that encourages code reuse - especially via inheritance.
 Each MongoDB command can be represented as its own lego which can be found in [sulley/legos/mongo.py](./sulley/legos/mongo.py).
-    - All legos in Sulley's [block](./sulley/blocks) class.
+    - All legos extend Sulley's [block](./sulley/blocks) class.
 The [Mongo_op](./sulley/legos/Mongo_op) extends the block class and is a base class for legos that represent MongoDB messages.
 Mongo_op has a few main purposes:
-        - Create the msgHeader for each message
+        - Create the MsgHeader for each message
-        - Hides some repeated code making it easier to read the code in its subclasses
+        - Hide some repeated code making it easier to read the code in its subclasses
         - Wrap simple lines of code if they are planned to become more complex in the future
             - E.G. Making the bson interpretation more complex